yatil/vegan/index.md

 Vegans eat a lot of stuff, but none of it is animal based.
 That means it is easy to list what we don’t eat: All kinds of meat (yes, that includes fish), cheese, milk and honey.
 As well as everything made out of those, like yoghurt, or milk sugar or similar things.

-As milk and egg products have a huge tradition in traditional cooking, most cooks and caterings are a bit overwhelmed by vegans and make them a salad.
+As milk and egg products have a huge tradition in western cooking, most cooks and caterings are a bit overwhelmed by vegans and make them a salad.

 While those are often really good<sup id="fnr1">[1]</sup>, salads are seldom keeping you from getting hungry for a longer time as they don’t have any proteins.
 A bit of well prepared (smoked) tofu can really improve this.